Chafford Hundred: Religion

 All Saints' Church in Drake Road, Chafford Hundred.
 It was opened in 2008 as the development's first church and is part of the Church of England's Grays Thurrock parish.

 In the 2021 census, 55.4% of the residents in South Chafford identified as Christian and 29.8% of the population identified with no religion.
 A further 8.9% of residents identified as Muslim, 3.5% as Hindu, 1.5% as Sikh, 0.9% as Buddhist and 0.3% as Jewish.
 In the Chafford and North Stifford ward, 57.5% of residents identified as Christian, 30.7% as having no religion, 5.5% as Muslim, 2.7% as Sikh, 2.2% as Hindu, 0.6% as Jewish and 0.4% as Buddhist.

 A church for Chafford Hundred had been planned from the first years of its construction.
 The development's first church, All Saint's Church, opened in Drake Road in 2008 at a cost of £1.3 million.
 The church is part of the Grays Thurrock parish of the Church of England and also doubles as a community centre, hosting youth groups, a stage school, child clinics, and a coffee shop.
-By 2009, the Chafford Hundred Community Church associated with the Rivers of Life group of evangelical churches had also opened in Drake Road.
+By 2009, a Church associated with the Rivers of Life group of evangelical churches had also opened in Drake Road.